Dr Lesley Welch

 Throughout my career I have worked within a variety of settings including: the National Health Service, Primary Care Psychology, Learning Disability, Pain Management, MIND, women's only organisations and within various Secondary School Education establishments.
 I have worked within community settings including GP practices, outpatient services, and completed home visits.
 I have experience of working with children and adults, with a range of difficulties including complex, co morbid, and longstanding difficulties.

-I currently have appointments available within Durham and Consett.
+I offer appointments within Durham and Consett.
 Please contact me to discuss your requirements.

 Training, qualifications & experience

 - Parks Inner Child Therapy (PICT) Diploma QC Practitioner

 - NCFE Fast Track in Counselling Skills and Theory Level 3

 I have also engaged in a variety of training workshops in many areas including:

 • Penny Parks Inner Child Therapy (PICT) Foundation Workshop for Trauma and Abuse Resolution